bowo-prasetyo/forkbuild/docs/Architecture.md

 fork counts, and recursive fork trees reconstructed client-side from parentDocumentId.
 Implemented as of 0.1.26 as ui/views/AuthorView.js.

 World View — the "Minecraft" mode.
-As of 0.1.28, World View is no longer a single-world viewer.
-It is a spatially navigable world where documents are loaded and unloaded according to the camera's position.
-WorldLayoutProvider decides which documentIds are visible;
-WorldNavigationSession loads their Documents through a shared EventBus;
-WorldRenderer renders them all simultaneously.
-The user sees multiple creations in the same scene and can navigate between them via the Nearby Worlds panel or by moving the camera.
-This is the first concrete step toward "a spatial network of independently published worlds."
+As of 0.1.29, World View is an interactive spatial environment.
+Users can click bricks to identify which document/world owns them, click ground to see world-space coordinates, and navigate between nearby worlds without page reload.
+The renderer translates Three.js intersections into domain identity;
+the application translates domain identity into spatial selection state;
+the UI decides what that means (display metadata, offer navigation).
+Editing is explicitly not part of this milestone — spatial interaction is observation, not mutation.

 All three modes are views over the same underlying data graph: